qeaml/nwge-docs/data/Bundle.md

 replicated as a `Table` for faster lookups and each individual file's contents are loaded into memory to improve load times.

-The user may overwrite files in your game's bundles via mods. *TODO: Link to a page on mods.*
+The user may overwrite files in your game's bundles via [mod](Mod)s.

 You can see a list of bundle engine objects with the `d.bundleList` console command.